 In 2010, the Mission committee approved a partnership with the village of Zang Tabi in Cameroon.
 This is the village of our member, Gideon Ticha.
 In June 2011, we were sad to bid farewell to the Ticha family as Gideon has been redeployed (with the US Army) to Atlanta, but a plan is in place to fund ongoing projects in Zang Tabi over 4 years.
-Approved projects (as of 2012) include milling equipment for farmers and bringing electricity to the local school.
+Completed projects (as of 2012) include milling equipment for farmers.
+Future plans are being madel.
 Read about our Cameroon project here.

 In May 2011, we held our first Christmas in May week, 10 days of mission opportunities for VPC families.
 We created and delivered hygiene packages for the women in Safe House in San Francisco (Network Ministries), worked on school yard renovation for Habitat for Humanity, served a weekday meal at St. Anthony Padua dining room, built and planted a raised vegetable garden at Quetzal House (Bill Wilson Center), and finally, on our last day, filled 10,000 meal pouches in Lane Family Hall for the Stop Hunger Now program.
-The success of this celebration has led us to make this an annual event, with our 2012 Christmas in May week held May 6-14 with much the same projects.
+The success of this celebration has led us to make this an annual event, with our 2012 and 2013 Christmas in May weeks held with the same projects.